amanbhatt97/price-forecast-iex/README.md

 ## Overview

-The **Price Forecast IEX** project is designed to forecast energy prices, utilizing data from the IEX (Indian Energy Exchange).
+The **Price Forecast IEX** project is designed to forecast energy prices, utilizing data from the IEX (Indian Energy Exchange), weather data and power satations data from different locations.
 The project focuses on day-ahead and real-time market forecasts, employing machine learning techniques for accurate predictions.

 ## Table of Contents